-- The project would cause significant collateral damage or would cause future injury to natural resources. - Similar projects or methodologies had been previously implemented with limited or no success. - The project would result in significant negative effects on human health and safety or any ongoing or anticipated remedial actions. - The anticipated benefits of project activities would take an unreasonable amount of time to come to fruition.
+- The project would cause significant collateral damage or would cause future injury to natural resources. - Similar projects (not limited to DWH projects) or methodologies had been previously implemented with limited or no success. - The project would result in significant negative effects on human health and safety or any ongoing or anticipated remedial actions. - The anticipated benefits of project activities would take an unreasonable amount of time to come to fruition.